STAGE 4 COMPLETE - POGAČAR WINS!

 Stage 4 At A Glance

-Stage 4 from Amiens Métropole to Rouen transforms from flat opening 125km to constant up-and-down in final 50km.
-Perfect for breakaway specialists who can handle 5 categorized climbs including the brutal Rampe Saint-Hilaire (10.6% gradient) just 5km from the finish.
+Stage 4 from Amiens Métropole to Rouen featured a deceptive profile that transformed from flat opening 125km to constant climbing in the final 50km.
+The stage included 5 categorized climbs culminating in the brutal Rampe Saint-Hilaire with gradients reaching 15 percent just 5km from the finish line.

 STAGE 4 RESULTS: POGAČAR'S 100TH VICTORY!